nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 # Free OneNote! ✊

-Due to a number of related events I once again got the notion to replace OneNote with something open and non-proprietary.
+Due to a number of related events (My entire OneDrive content was placed in the recycling bin twice by an app, losing my OneNote sharing settings each time) I once again got the notion to replace OneNote with something open and non-proprietary.
 Since I was using Obsidian for my personal knowledge management and note taking for a while now, markdown was going to be that format.